Our February Theme:

 Our September Theme:

 It’s all about relationships: with ourselves, with other people, and with everything in our environment.
-This is what EQ (emotional intelligence) is all about; and this is foundational for the Kinder Works Curriculum.
+EQ (emotional intelligence) refers to our ability to relate in healthy, successful and therefore happy ways; and this is foundational for the Kinder Works Curriculum.

-As we communicate about ourselves, our families, and our community, we will also begin our yearly practice of Sign Language and begin learning Spanish!
+As we communicate about ourselves, our families and our community, we will also begin our yearly practice of Sign Language and Spanish.

 Our September calendar is below.
 Click on the image for a printable PDF!